henrymwaka/narolims/README.md

+## Authoritative System Document

+This repository is governed by the system charter:

+📌 **NARO_LIMS_SYSTEM_CHARTER.md**

+All design and implementation decisions must align with the charter.

 # NARO-LIMS (narolims)

 NARO-LIMS is a laboratory information management system designed for structured, auditable, and role-aware laboratory operations in agricultural and bioscience research environments.